 Transfer arising from reduced interest rate on marketing loans for primary agricultural commodities; calculated as the difference between the SELIC rate1 and the preferential loan rate in a given year.
 Subject to zooning programme since 2008.
 [3, 5, 6]

-Use of labels: Production limits: NO; Variable payment rates: YES; Input constraints: NO, but YES since 2008.
+Use of labels: Production limits: NO; Variable payment rates: YES; Input constraints: NO.

 Payments included in SCTs for wheat, maize, rice, soybeans, sugar cane, cotton, coffee, milk, beef and veal, pig meat, poultry and "other commodities".